gsgghotra/Work-Day-Scheduler/README.md

 4. [Contact Information](#contact-information)

 ## Introduction
 A simple calendar application that allows a user to save events for each hour of the day.
-The functions of the app are listed below:
+The functionality of the app is listed below:

 * Displays the current day at the top of the calender when a user opens the planner.